-The beginning of the 2019 Championship Tour is upon us.
-The year will kick off in Australia with the men's Quiksilver Pro Gold Coast and women's Boost Mobile Pro Gold Coast.
-The window for both events is April 3-13.
-Defending champs Julian Wilson and Lakey Peterson will look to repeat their wins at these historic events that have the potential to impact their trajectory for the 2019 season.
+The beginning of the 2020 Championship Tour season is upon us.
+The year will kick off in Australia with the men's and women's Corona Gold Coast Open.
+The window for both events is March 26th through April 6th.
+Defending event winners Italo Ferreira and Caroline Marks will look to repeat their wins at these events that have the potential to impact their trajectory for the 2020 season.
+In fact, Ferreira's win last year gave him momentum that would conclude with his first World Title victory.

 The Gold Coast has a deep and storied surf history that dates back to the halcyon days of the Duke and Tom Blake.
 In the early 1920s, members of The Kirra Surf Lifesaving Club began surfing the slow breaking waves out at Kirra Point.
 The sport caught on over the next few decades until the area grabbed the attention of the global surf community in 1977 with the debut of the Stubbies Pro.